 2. IDS Alumni Network Matched Mentoring

-Our Matched Mentoring scheme is one-on-one mentoring which is probably the type that comes to mind when you think of mentoring.
-It is a traditional model of mentoring, where one mentor and one mentee agree to enter into a relationship to help the mentee develop, improve and achieve their goals.
-In this type of mentoring, the mentor has more experience in an area that the mentee is interested in and can act as an advisor and guide.
-For example, in areas such as career direction or leadership development.
+The Matched Mentoring scheme is a one-on-one, traditional model of mentoring.
+In this type of mentoring, the mentor has more experience in an area that the mentee is interested in, and acts as an advisor.
+Examples of areas a mentor can support with include e.g. career direction or leadership development.

-While the focus is on the mentee, the mentor also benefits as they develop leadership skills, learn new perspectives and ideas from their mentee, and feel a sense of satisfaction at supporting a student or recent graduate of IDS to help shape the future leaders of global development.
+While the focus is on the mentee, the mentor also benefits by developing leadership skills, learning new perspectives and ideas, and from a sense of satisfaction at supporting a student or recent graduate of IDS, helping to shape the future leaders of global development.

 Discover more about Matched Mentoring